 In this scenario the analyst used one of the new features that Alert Enrichment has, which is loading multiple columns into the same mapped entity.
 They mapped “EventId”, “Activity”, and “EventData” to the “Processes” entity so that analysts could get the most possible data about what was happening during the incident.

 Creativity is Rewarded

 Keen observers would notice that in the last example image “ElevatedToken” was used as the name paired with “EventData”.
 That pairing makes no sense, but it is necessary if the analytic rule writer is going to fit all the vital information into the investigation graph node.

-We will continue to share best practices and lessons learned in future posts on using Azure Sentinel analytic rules in customer environments.
-The Azure Sentinel team is constantly adding new features like Alert Enrichment and we plan to stay on top of upcoming changes.
+We will continue to share best practices and lessons learned in future posts on using Microsoft Sentinel analytic rules in customer environments.
+The Microsoft Sentinel team is constantly adding new features like Alert Enrichment and we plan to stay on top of upcoming changes.

-In closing, consider these three questions when using Azure Sentinel analytic rules in your organization:
+In closing, consider these three questions when using Microsoft Sentinel analytic rules in your organization:

 - How can we use analytic rules to facilitate quicker resolution of cybersecurity incidents in the cloud?